ychili/galleries/docs/Manual.rst

 (as defined in the sets sub-table) with a new name.
 This new name can be used in a chains declaration and represents the union (merger) of its constituent sets.
+Unions may contain other unions, but cannot refer to ones that have not been defined yet.
+In this situation, the order in which unions are defined matters.

 The advantage of the TagActions format is that, without the original string-matching variety of descriptor implications,